-Answer: A "W" can only be replaced if the student completes the equivalent course in the new school within the same semester that the student transferred OR if the student completes the equivalent course in the following summer session (if the student transferred in the spring).
+Answer: A "W", assigned to a non-highly mobile student, can only be replaced if the student completes the equivalent course in the new school within the same semester that the student transferred OR if the student completes the equivalent course in the following summer session (if the student transferred in the spring).
 If the student completes the course at the new school the following semester (or at any point thereafter), the original "W" will remain on the transcript and an additional course will be added with the grade that the student earns.

-High School Academic Level Courses Taken Prior to High School
+The 'On-Time Grade Level Progression and Graduation for Highly Mobile Students-A Guide to Implementing RCW 28A.320.192' provides the requirements for districts to issue partial credit in lieu of assigning a "W" for highly mobile students.
+High School Academic Level Courses Taken Prior to High School.